 Prenuptial Agreements are entered into by parties prior to their marriage.
-Their purpose is to protect assets, acquired both prior to and during, the marriage, in the event of a divorce.
+Their purpose is to protect assets acquired both prior to and during the marriage in the event of a divorce.

 They are also used to determine rights and obligations during the marriage, such as the use of marital money, budgeting and savings.
-While prenuptial agreements are generally utilized for spouses entering into a second marriage (especially where children of a prior marriage are involved), they can be used for first-time married couples.
+While prenuptial agreements are generally utilized for spouses entering into a second marriage (especially where children of a prior marriage are involved), they can be used for first-time marrying couples.

 With divorce rates soaring, it is sometimes important to protect premarital and/or family assets from the strict equitable distribution and support dictates of New Jersey law.

 In New Jersey, a valid prenuptial agreement must have three things: